 Dr. Zhang is the leading researcher of the Iowa Land Value Survey, the Iowa Farmland Ownership and Tenure Survey, as well as the ISU Soil Management and Land Valuation Conference.
-He also led the development of the new, interactive Iowa Farmland Portal as well as co-founded the new ISU China Ag center jointly with Dr. Dermot Hayes in collaboration with Chinese Academy of Agricultural Sciences
+He also developed the Iowa Farmland Portal as well as co-founded the new ISU China Ag center jointly with Dr. Dermot Hayes in collaboration with Chinese Academy of Agricultural Sciences

 Dr. Zhang received his Ph.D. in Agricultural, Environmental and Development Economics from the Ohio State University in July 2015, and he also holds a BSc in Environmental Science from Fudan University in China.

 Zhang, Wendong, and Cynthia J. Nickerson.
 2015.
 The Housing Market Bust and Farmland Values: Identifying the Changing Influence of Proximity to Urban Centers.
 Land Economics, 91(4): 605-626.
 Lead Article (published version)

 Zhang, Wendong, Douglas H. Wrenn, and Elena G. Irwin.
 2016.
 Spatial Heterogeneity, Accessibility and Zoning: An Empirical Investigation of Leapfrog Development.
 Journal of Economic Geography (published version)